 However, if you don’t have any user experience feedback from past customers to work with, hope is not lost.

 Ask current and loyal customers about their experience, to learn what they’d like to see improved.

 By interacting with loyal customers this way, you’ll be able to unearth insights that might not have come to you otherwise.

-In addition, you loyal customers will appreciate you working on the product and constantly iterating it so that it produces a better customer experience for them.
+In addition, your loyal customers will appreciate you working on the product so that it produces a better customer experience for them.
 This is an awesome example of how to use current users as part of your performance indicator in order to improve customer retention rate.

 Alternatively, you could speak to existing customers on the phone and get some insight from them that way.

 On the other hand, you might just want to watch someone use your website or service and see if they can achieve simple tasks.